OHI-Science/ohiprep_v2025/globalprep/lsp/v2025_haylee/readme.md

 ### Prep Files

 -   `1_prep_wdpa_rast.Rmd` converts the raw WDPA data into raster
--   `lsp_data_prep.Rmd` prepares the raster so it's ready for processing into the ohi-global toolbox.
+-   `2_lsp_data_prep.Rmd` prepares the raster so it's ready for processing into the ohi-global toolbox.
 Any gapfilling and resilience calculation is completed here as well.

 ### Data Check Files